-Students with Disabilities requesting accommodations to access Field Experiences such as Practicum and Internships should register with Disability Services prior to registering for those program requirements and clarify their specific accommodation needs.
+Students with Disabilities requesting accommodations to access Field Experiences such as Practicum and Internships should register with Student Wellness and Disability Services prior to registering for those program requirements and clarify their specific accommodation needs.

 In most cases, field experience sites have their own systems for ensuring equal access for employees/interns with disabilities.
-Walden’s Disability Services will help address any gaps in those systems.
+Walden’s Student Wellness and Disability Services will help address any gaps in those systems.

 Many Walden programs have required face-to-face components, where students physically attend 4 or 6 day sessions, usually in hotel/conference center or college campus environments.
 For students with disabilities, who often have chosen an on-line university for the very purpose of avoiding the mobility and/or travel requirements of a land-based institution, the face-to-face component presents the only disability-related challenge requiring accommodation.

-Walden has a history of providing extensive accommodations at Walden Residencies to students registered with Disability Services.
+Walden has a history of providing extensive accommodations at Walden Residencies to students registered with Student Wellness and Disability Services.